Experimental Graduate Program: Application and Admission

 The Psychology Department priority application deadline is February 1.
 We will review late applications submitted after the priority deadline on a space-available basis.
 Completed applications must be submitted by March 15; however, because maximum student enrollment in the program is limited, all applicants are strongly encouraged to submit application materials by February 1.

-Admission decisions are based on a holistic assessment of the application, including grade point average (GPA), Graduate Record Exam (GRE) scores, coursework, research experience, statement of purpose, and potential fit with faculty research interests.
+Admission decisions are based on a holistic assessment of the application, including grade point average (GPA), coursework, research experience, statement of purpose, and potential fit with faculty research interests.
 Applicant files are reviewed by a committee of faculty across areas.
-We do not use absolute minimum scores ("cutoffs") to make admissions decisions.
-However, students with GRE scores at or above the 50th percentile are especially encouraged to apply.
 Applicants who meet our threshold are then reviewed by potential mentors who determine fit of research interests.

 Application Materials and Additional Information

-Students considering the program at WWU are invited to visit the attractive campus, which is located between Seattle, Washington and Vancouver, British Columbia.
+Students considering the program at Western are invited to visit the attractive campus, which is located between Seattle, Washington and Vancouver, British Columbia.